ShadTheShadow/Mastermind/README.md

 The other player guesses the code within a limited number of attempts.

 Feedback is provided after each guess to help narrow down the possibilities.
-This digital version supports online multiplayer, so you can challenge your friends!

 📂 What's Included
 This repository includes: